sa6mwa/anystore/README.md

 ## Persistence, not performance

-The persistence-feature is not designed for performance, but for simplicity, durability and concurrent access by concurrent processes/instances.
-The entire key/value store (`map[any]any`) is loaded and persisted on retrieving or storing every key/value pair making it slow with many keys, but can be sharded manually by managing several AnyStores.
+The persistence-feature is not designed for performance, but for simplicity, durability and concurrent access by multiple processes/instances.
+The entire key/value store (`map[any]any`) is loaded and persisted on retrieving or storing every key/value pair making it slow with many keys (can be sharded manually by managing several AnyStores).

 Concurrent access relies entirely on locking a lockfile using `syscall.Flock` (`flock(2)`).
 When new keys are stored, they are saved in a temporary file which is renamed to the main encrypted GOB file.
 A rename operation is atomic and survivable in case of failure.
-The `flock` on the lockfile is released once the rename has completed successfully.
+The `flock` on the lockfile is released when the rename has completed successfully.
 On load, the lock on the lockfile is not acquired - the operation relies on the atomic nature of `rename`.

 ```
 $ go test -bench=. -run='^#' -count=5